Tua Tagovailoa is dealing with another concussion. What we know and what happens next - KVIA

 AP Sports Writer

 MIAMI GARDENS, Fla.
-(AP) — Tua Tagovailoa is now dealing with the third diagnosed concussion of his NFL career, all of them coming in the last two seasons.
+(AP) — Tua Tagovailoa is now dealing with the third diagnosed concussion of his NFL career, all of them coming in the last 24 months.

 And there are now questions about his future — both short-term and long-term.